swoicik/swoicik.github.io/_posts/2021-05-28-intersting-links-6.md

 - Productivity
 post_date: 2021-05-28
 ---
-Every so often (when I have too many browser tab open), I will share links that I’ve found interesting enough to save.
+Whenever my browser has to many tabs open, I will share some links that are interesting enough to save.
 Some I’ve read, some I want to read, some I’ve saved away for a future idea.
 Hopefully you will get some benefit from the shared knowledge.

-Volume 5 is just a random collection of links from random tweets and posts I've found that I didn't want to forget.
+Volume 6 is another ndom collection of links from tweets, newsletters and posts I've found and didn't want to forget.

 **[Bookfeed](https://bookfeed.io/)** - A very simple idea and website built by [Lukas Mathis](http://ignorethecode.net/blog/2021/02/16/bookfeed_io/).
 After you read a book you enjoy, you usually get a list of related books and content to read next.
 Bookfeed changes this to just show you more from that author.
 Enter the author you enjoyed reading and see all the latest releases from that author.
 You can even subscribe to the RSS feed of the author to be alerted when new books are published.
 I've created a couple already for some of my favorite authors.